proyecto26/RestClient/SECURITY.md

 The `Proyecto 26` team and community take all security bugs in `RestClient` seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

-To report a security issue, email jdnichollsc@hotmail.com and include the word "SECURITY" in the subject line.
+To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure.

 The `Proyecto 26` team will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the security team will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.